 My Possible SelfMy Possible Self is a research-led app which offers a holistic approach to mental health.
 It can help you to manage anxiety, tackle depression, ease stress and improve sleep.Learn more

 Kooth provide a free, safe, and anonymous online counselling and wellbeing support service for young people aged 11-18.

 This includes 24-hour access to one-to-one chat sessions with a qualified counsellor via drop-in or booked live text-based counselling sessions.
 Access to live peer-to-peer moderated forums, self-help articles and tools including mood tracking and goal setting, as well as links to further support.

 Our advisers work across a range of areas and have extensive experience of supporting working-age people, families and retirees.Find out more

-We partner with some of the UK’s leading organizations to provide you with specialist support, and we’ll work with you to find the best solution.Find out more
+We partner with some of the UK’s leading organisations to provide you with specialist support, and we’ll work with you to find the best solution.Find out more

 We may be able to provide you with financial support with general living expenses and long-term costs such as disability aids or home adaptations.Find out more